-We have established reserves of \$357.3 million and \$376.2 million as of December 31, 2008 and December 31, 2007, respectively, for the probable and reasonably estimable asbestos-related liability cost we believe the subsidiaries will pay through the next 15 years.
-We have also established recoverables of \$304.0 million and \$305.2 million as of

-December 31, 2008 and December 31, 2007, respectively, for the insurance recoveries that are deemed probable during the same time period.
-Net of these recoverables, the expected cash outlay on a non-discounted basis for asbestos-related bodily injury claims over the next 15 years was \$53.3 million and \$71.0 million as of December 31, 2008 and December 31, 2007, respectively.
-In addition we have recorded a receivable for liability and defense cost previously paid in the amount of \$36.4 million and \$44.7 million as of December 31, 2008 and December 31, 2007, respectively, for which insurance recovery is deemed probable.
-We have recorded the reserves for the asbestos liabilities as "Accrued asbestos liability" and "Long-term asbestos liability" and the related insurance recoveries as "Asbestos insurance asset" and "Long-term asbestos insurance asset".
-The receivable for previously paid liability and defense costs is recorded in "Asbestos insurance receivable" in the accompanying consolidated balance sheets.
+The Company has established reserves of \$443.8 million and \$357.3 million as of December 31, 2009 and December 31, 2008, respectively, for the probable and reasonably estimable asbestos-related liability cost it believes the subsidiaries will pay through the next 15 years.
+It has also established recoverables of \$389.4 million and \$304.0 million as of December 31, 2009 and December 31, 2008, respectively, for the insurance recoveries that are deemed probable during the same time period.
+Net of these recoverables, the expected cash outlay on a non-discounted basis for asbestos-related bodily injury claims over the next 15 years was \$54.3 million and \$53.3 million as of December 31, 2009 and December 31, 2008, respectively.
+In addition, the Company has recorded a receivable for liability and defense costs previously paid in the amount of \$45.9 million and \$36.4 million as of December 31, 2008, respectively, for which insurance recovery is deemed probable.
+The Company has recorded the reserves for the asbestos liabilities as "Accrued asbestos liability" and "Long-term asbestos liability" and the related insurance recoveries as "Asbestos insurance asset" and "Long-term asbestos insurance asset".
+The receivable for previously paid liability and defense costs is recorded in "Asbestos insurance receivable" and "Long-term asbestos insurance asset" in the accompanying consolidated balance sheets.